dlimpid/matlab-study-2015/contents/improving-performance.md

 ---
-title: Improving Performance
+title: Improving performance
 ---
-## General Tips
+## General tips

 - Functions are generally faster than scripts.
 - Split large scripts or functions into smaller ones.